r0ddty/rootfs-arch-lindroid/README.md

 Server = http://fl.us.mirror.archlinuxarm.org/$arch/$repo
 Server = http://nj.us.mirror.archlinuxarm.org/$arch/$repo
    `

-2. Download and install keyring of Arch Linux ARM:
+### 2. Download and install keyring of Arch Linux ARM:
 `
 wget http://mirror.archlinuxarm.org/aarch64/core/archlinuxarm-keyring-20240419-1-any.pkg.tar.xz && sudo pacman -U archlinuxarm-keyring* && rm archlinuxarm-keyring*
 `

-3. Update your repos:
+### 3. Update your repos:
 `
 sudo pacman -Sy
 `

-4. Run the `mkrootfs-archlinux.sh` script from root directory using bash:
+### 4. Run the `mkrootfs-archlinux.sh` script from root directory using bash:
 `
 bash mkrootfs-archlinux.sh
 `

-## Requirements

-### for host
-- xorriso - to create iso
-- squashfs-tools - to compress rootfs
-- curl - to fetch necessary files
-- gimp - to create custom grub/syslinux splash (optional)
+And now you have your rootfs in ./rootfs-archlinux directory!

+### 5. Compress the rootfs using tar/bsdtar(you'll figure that out i've no clue how to)

+### 6. Push the rootfs to your device internal storage using adb:
+`
+adb push rootfs.tar.gz /sdcard
+`

+### 7. Install it via adb using lxc provided by Lindroid:
+hint: you can change name of container by replacing "default" with any name you want ` adb shell -t lxc_create default -t lindroid -- -f /dev/fd/4 "4</sdcard/rootfs.tar.gz" `
+### 8. Now you can open "Lindroid" app on your device and run the container!

+### Bonus: SSHing to the container directly using adb:
+`
+adb shell -t lxc_attach default -- "/bin/bash -c \"source /etc/profile && exec su - root\""
+`
+where "default" is the name of your container.